A fan’s guide – the club from early doors to today

 A right-back under Terry Christie at Meadowbank, manager John Coughlin arrived as manager in 2007.
 Two years later, his side won a penalty shoot-out in front of 1,500 at Ochilview to beat Cowdenbeath in the Third Division play-offs.

-Since 2009, ’Muir haven’t moved from their third-tier lair.
+Between 2009 and 2019, ’Muir didn’t move from their third-tier lair.
 Former Warriors midfielder Brown Ferguson took over as manager in 2015, Jamie McCormack saving his bacon by striking two key goals in the subsequent relegation play-offs, one in extra-time against East Fife, another at Hampden against Queen’s Park.

 Ground Guide

-Ochilview Park is home to two teams: Stenhousemuir and East Stirlingshire.
-Each has Norway to thank for the main stand that dominates the ground, providing its only seating – and, for most league games, the only spectator area, unsegregated.
-Sponsored by ’Muir’s Norwegian supporters’ club, it was opened in 1996.
+Ochilview Park has recently been home to two teams: Stenhousemuir and East Stirlingshire.
+Each could thank Norway for the main stand that dominates the ground, providing its only seating – for most league games, unsegregated.
+The Norway Stand was opened in 1996.

 Going to the ground – tips and timings